GoodnessJames/alx-low_level_programming/0x14-bit_manipulation/README.md

 ## Introduction

 Bit manipulation in C involves performing operations on individual bits of a binary number using bitwise operators (&, |, ^, <<, >>).
-These operators allows manipulation and extraction specific bits and perform logical operations on individual bits.
+These operators allows manipulation and extraction of specific bits and perform logical operations on the individual bits.

 **Common Bitwise Operators Used in C**